kvnper/QidiDualExtruderFixForCura/README.md

 7. Enable this post processing script from the toolbar menu: Extensions -> Post Processing -> Modify G-Code -> Add a Script -> Qidi Dual Extruder Fix For Cura
 8. Paste the first line of the start gcode into the field 'First line of start GCode'

-Start GCode for the I-Fast
+Start GCode for the QIDI I-Fast
 -------------------
 ```
 G28